eknoorbehla/Movie-Reccomendation-system/README.md

-# movie-recommender-system-tmdb-dataset
+# Movie-recommender-system

-A content based movie recommender system using cosine similarity
+A project based on movie recommender system using cosine similarity.

+# Author
+Eknoor kaur
+101803169
+coe 9